 - Your relationship with your partner is just as important.
 Desire is a very complex issue.
-The pandemic had many people locked in together day and night and it may not have brought out the best in a relationship.
-Empty nesters children returned, privacy was limited, and people may have gotten on each other’s nerves or bored with each other.
+The pandemic had many people locked in together day and night.
+Therefore, it may not have brought out the best in a relationship.
 Open communication is key and if there are underlying issues that you can’t solve, work with a therapist to work on your relationship.

 Get a check up